 1. Alpine Coasters and Summer Toboggan Runs

 Summer tobogganing is very popular in Tirol with at least 9 different alpine coaster routes in the region.
-I put it as our number one thing to do in Tyrol with kids, because 2 of our 3 kids chose it as their personal favourite activity (the other one chose the adventure park – see below).
+I put it as our number one thing to do in Tyrol with kids, because 2 of our 3 kids chose it as their personal favorite activity (the other one chose the adventure park – see below).

 We tried one of the longest toboggan runs in Tyrol – a 1.3 km ride with 40 curves and turns down the scenic Marienberg mountain in Biberwier and just loved it.
 We have done several alpine coaster rides in the past, but this one was simply the best.
 What makes it really fun is that it’s so long, so you have plenty of time to truly enjoy the ride.